 always appealed to me when they are nicely built and finished.

-"perfection" as they claim but it is a nice kit that is very complete.
+This is a nice kit that is very complete.
 It comes with a very

 robust piece of balsa to